-I came across a picture of a salad, with similar ingredients and it looked amazing so I decided I would give it a try.
+I came across a picture of this Citrus Berry Salad, with similar ingredients and it looked amazing so I decided I would give it a try.

 I am so glad I did, because this is the BEST salad recipe I have ever made and tasted.
 Better than any restaurant, or bag salad that you get from the store and mix together (I strangely love those?).

 This is perfect for andy spring, or summer get together.
 I am making it for our Mother’s Day lunch this year, and I think everyone is going to be very pleased.

 It is full of fruity flavor and the salad dressing is to die for.
 You will love how simple and delicious it is.

 Tips to making the best Citrus Berry Salad: